pulp/pulpcore/docs/installation/instructions.rst

 .. note::

-    Pulp 3 currently does not have an SELinux Policy or AppArmor Profile.
-Until then, any environment you run Pulp3 in needs have have SELinux or AppArmor either permissive or disabled.
+    Pulp 3 currently does not have an AppArmor Profile.
+Until then, any environment you run Pulp 3 in must have AppArmor either permissive or disabled.
     There are risks associated with this decision.
 See your distribution's docs for more details

-    To help resolve this situation see these tickets to get involved:

-    `Run Pulp3 with SELinux Enforcing <https://pulp.plan.io/issues/3809>`_.
-    `Enabling SELinux in pulplift <https://pulp.plan.io/issues/97>`_.

 Ansible Installation (Recommended)